 Free for 14 Days

-Remote worker monitoring and time tracking also offer those who manage remote or distributed teams peace of mind, and security, as all work is tracked and documented through screenshots and performance indicators.
+These tools also offer those who manage remote or distributed teams peace of mind and security, as all work is tracked and documented through screenshots and key performance indicators.

 When implemented well, remote staff monitoring can have a hugely positive effect on your company.
 Creating a culture surrounding time tracking and monitoring can help to dramatically transform employee dedication and performance, and help you to run a better business.